saulpierotti/markdown_notebook/AG.md

 * 2 modes of operation are possible: Circular consensus Sequencing (CCS) and Continuous Long Reads (CLR)
 * In CCS the circular DNA is read again and again generating an high-fidelity (HiFi) read, with 99% accuracy
 * In CLR the molecule is as long as possible and it is read for as many nucleotides as possible, so to generate long reads
+* It is teoretically possible to detect modified bases with PacBio but this is not still done in practice
+	* Modified bases tend to spend more time in the polymerase

 ## Oxford nanopore
 * Long reads, but high error rate and low thorughput